What will create a higher corpus for children's marriage: buying physical gold vs SIP in stocks

 The result shows that both gold and stocks have been highly volatile even with a 25-year time horizon.
 The choice of 25 years is arbitrary, and we do not expect the results to materially change for a 20 or 30-year SIP.
 Also, given that the data has been only available since 1973, we will have fewer data points if the SIP interval is increased.

 The ending portfolio value will depend a lot on the performance of the investment in the latter part of the period, given that the invested amount increases over time.
 For example, if the underlying stock or gold changes by 5%, a 10 lakh portfolio changes by 50,000 while a one crore portfolio changes by five lakhs.
 The result is evident in two places for stocks: 2008 and 2020, due to the Global Financial Crisis and the COVID-19 pandemic.
-In both cases, gold gave a higher return than in previous periods.
+In both cases, gold gave closer return than in previous periods relative to stocks due to stocks falling.

-Most importantly, the result shows that out of the 219 periods in the result, only 27 periods, i.e. 1/8 cases, saw the gold investment end at a higher value than the stock investment.
-This result effectively means that if you started a SIP anytime between 1973 and 2004, you would have a higher return in stocks in 7 out of 8 cases.
-Moreover, the returns in stocks will be marginally higher because this calculation ignores dividends which will be reinvested into more stocks in real life.
+Most importantly, the result shows that out of the 238 periods in the result, only 2 periods saw the gold investment end closer to the value of the stock investment.
+This result effectively means that if you started a SIP anytime between 1973 and 2004, you would have a higher return in stocks in all cases.

 We now compare the performance of buying 1 gram of gold every month vs investing the exact same amount in Sensex over 25 years in the same way.
 This means that if gold is ₹550/gm today, then in one case, we buy 1 gram of gold, and in the other, we invest ₹550 in the Sensex.
 If the gold price rises to ₹580 in the following month, we do the same but end up spending ₹580 now.
 Since we are running a 300-month SIP, in one case, we have 300gm of gold, and in the other, an investment in Sensex stocks.
 We now compare and plot the ending values of the two cases: the value of 300gm gold when the SIP ends and the value of the stock portfolio.
 If the stock portfolio is higher, it can buy more than 300gm of gold at that point in time.

-We see a repetition of the previous result with 188 of 219, i.e. 6/7 cases having a higher ending value in stocks than the other 31 cases.
+We see a repetition of the previous result with 236 of 238 cases having a higher ending value in stocks than the other of just 2 cases.
 The result is not materially different from the previous case.
 Once more, buying stocks is better than buying gold over 25 years, as per the historical data.

 We should keep in mind the following points while concluding anything from this analysis: